pdidev/tutorial/README.md

 * Examine the source code, compile it and run it.

-Remark: At the end of the iteration loop, a new event `finalization` is added.
+**Remark:** At the end of the iteration loop, a new event `finalization` is added.

+**Remark:** This exercise will be lunched in sequential to facilitate the comparison between logs.

 There are lots of matched `::PDI_share`/`::PDI_reclaim` in the code.